cmuparlay/pbbsbench/docs/benchmarks/index.md

 - `wikisamp.xml` : these are just summaries of each entry and short documents
 - `wikipedia250M.txt` : these are full documents

+### Input and Output File Formats

+The input is an ascii string containing the documents.
+The output is as described above.